-We stayed virtual this year, but have expanded to 13 courses building adding autonomous systems, cyber-security, software and engineering courses.
-We have over 330 students participating in our program from over 200 high schools.
+We stayed virtual in 2021, but expanded to 13 courses building adding autonomous systems, cybersecurity, software and engineering courses.
+We have over 330 students participating in our program from over 200 high schools and 30 states.
+We also supported 2 in-person programs at sites in Huntsville AL, and on the Kwajalein Atoll in the South Pacific for 25 students.
+We also had international teams from Mexico, Japan and Greece work through the curriculum independently and submit videos for our final event.